Sir Peter Blake & Bandit

 When Sir Peter was 18 & living at the family home in Bayswater he built his first keeler, Bandit, on the front lawn, as people did in those days 🙂

-Bandit was discovered recently in a shed at Warkworth & purchased by The Classic Yacht Charitable Trust who have restored her & she will shortly be on permanent display at Auckland’s Maritime Museum.
-The photo above shows Bruce Tantrum from the CYCT supervising the weighing of Bandit for the manufacture of the Museum installation brackets.
+Bandit was discovered recently in a shed at Warkworth & purchased by The Classic Yacht Charitable Trust.
+Bruce Tantrum has overseen the restoration of the yacht & she will shortly be on permanent display at Auckland’s Maritime Museum.
+The photo above shows Bruce Tantrum supervising the weighing of Bandit for the manufacture of the Museum installation brackets.
 Ian Cook & the Yachting Development (YDL) team have done a magnificent job on the restoration.

 WW has been contacted by Shirley-Ann McCrystal, the CYCA’s secretary, asking for help joining the dots on Bandits past.
 The CYCA are producing a register of Bandits ownership, but have some blank slots, Sir Peter’s brother Tony and members of his family cannot recall who Sir Peter sold her to in 1968/69? so today’s ww story is a shout up to any woody that may have known any of Bandits previous owners.

 Viv Wyatt – (1999? – 2013)